Does UK political culture have a misogyny problem?

 Tackling attitudes and culture is challenging.
 But with participation of women in politics stubbornly well below 50%, and public confidence in politicians weak, is it time for politics to recognise and address the thorniest gender issues?

-- Rt Hon Maria Miller MP, Chair, Women and Equalities Committee
+- Jess Phillips MP, Women and Equalities Select Committee

 - Harini Iyengar, Spokesperson on Equal Representation, Women's Equality Party